How to find and fix accessibility issues on your product pages (for free)

 Tiny or tightly packed buttons cause mistaps on mobile.
 If customers accidentally remove items instead of adding them, frustration builds quickly — and they abandon the basket.

-How to fix: Ensure clickable areas are at least 48×48 pixels with enough spacing between them.
+How to fix: Ensure clickable areas are at least 24×24 CSS pixels (and ideally 48×48 for mobile comfort) with enough spacing between them.
 Test your pages on a phone: if you have to zoom in to tap, it’s too small.

 "Page does not have a main landmark"